JuliaHellenFerreira/blogdown/content/authors/admin/_index.md

 - Visitors
 ---

-Julia Ferreira é aluna do curso de Estatística na Universidade Federal Fluminense.
-Participa do projeto "Estatística é com R", que tem como objetivo ensinar a linguagem através de vídeo aulas.
-Ela foi responsável pela série de vídeos sobre o pacote R-Commander.
+Julia Ferreira is a student of the statistics course at the Universidade Federal Fluminense.
+Join the project “Statistics is with R”, which aims to teach a language through video lessons.
+She was responsible for the video series about the R-Commander package.

-É co-organizadora do R Ladies Niterói, que é uma organização mundial cuja missão é promover a diversidade de gênero na cominidade R. A cada encontro realiza palestras ou cursos sobre um pacote da linguagem.
+She is the co-organizer of R Ladies Niterói, which is a worldwide organization whose mission is to promote gender diversity.
+A meeting of lectures or courses on a language pack.